kirby-b/Godot-Platformer/README.md

 # Current Features

-Includes 3 levels, 1 character, a bunch of fun enemies, lots of coins to feed the greed, and a decent UI.
+Includes 4 levels, 1 character, a bunch of fun enemies + a boss, lots of coins to feed the greed, and a decent UI.
 The game is definitely in its infancy and has a long way to go before I will be done with it, but I hope what I have is helpful to anybody who wants to use it as an example or to learn from it.